StarRocks/starrocks/docs/table_design/Data_distribution.md

 )
 ```

-**Create multiple partitions at a time (since v1.16)**
+**Create multiple partitions at a time**

 Partition a table by specifying START, END, and EVERY.
 You can create multiple partitions at a time by using this method.
-For more information, see [CREATE TABLE](../../).
+For more information, see [CREATE TABLE](../sql-reference/sql-statements/data-definition/CREATE%20TABLE.md).

 ```SQL
 PARTITION BY RANGE (k1, k2, ...)